tomkren/pikater/docs/guide_admin/wiki/01-Installation.md

 `rvm gemset create {my-gemset}`
 `rvm gemset use {my-gemset} --default`

-NOTE: <font color="red">never use sudo when working with gemsets</font>.
-Otherwise, you are running commands as another user in another shell.
-Hence all of the setup that RVM has done for you is ignored, your environment will be cleared out, files created will be unmodifiable by your user and strange things will happen.
-(You will start to think that someone has a voodoo doll of your application...)
+<font color="red">NOTE:</font> never use sudo when working with gemsets.
+If you do, you are running commands as another user in another shell and hence:
+* all of the setup that RVM has done for you is ignored,
+* your environment will be cleared out,
+* files created will be unmodifiable by your user account and strange things will happen (you will start to think that someone has a voodoo doll of your application).